There are fewer benefits for mothers now but, thankfully, quite a lot of freebies and extras you can still get.

 Employment and Support Allowance – if you have a disability or health condition that prevents you from working, you may be able to get Employment and Support Allowance which replaced Incapacity Benefit and Income Support in 2008.
 You will have to fill out a questionnaire about your illness or disability and how it affects your everyday life.
 You may also have to take part in a medical examination.
 You may be able to work while still claiming ESA but there are certain rules about this.

 Income support – this is for people who don’t claim Jobseeker’s Allowance or Employment and Support Allowance and have a low income.
-To be eligible to claim you must work less than 16 hours a week and have less than £16,000 in savings (savings of £6,000 or more will reduce what you can get).
-There are some exceptions but to claim you will not be in full time study.
+To be eligible to claim you must work less than 16 hours a week and have less than £16,000 in savings.
+There are some exceptions, but to claim you will not be in full time study.
 You also need to fall into one of the categories of claimants who do not have to look for work.

 If you live with a partner and they are in similar circumstances, only one of you will be able to claim Income Support.
 If your partner works more than 24 hours a week, neither of you will be able to claim.
 You will need to contact your local JobCentre Plus to find out more.